balakarthikeyan/notes/laravel-intro.md

 - `Vapor` is a serverless deployment platform based on AWS.

 **Packages**
+- `Laravel Breeze:` A simple, minimal implementation of all Laravel's authentication features including login, registration, password reset, email verification and password confirmation.
+- `Laravel Fortify:` A headless authentication backend that includes the above authentication features along with two-factor authentication.
+- `Laravel Jetstream:` An application starter kit that provides a UI on top of Laravel Fortify's authentication features.
+- `Laravel Passport:` An OAuth2 authentication provider.
+- `Laravel Sanctum:` An API token authentication provider.
+- `Laravel Telescope:` It is a powerful debugging assistant for Laravel applications.
+It provides insights into the requests coming into your application, exceptions, database queries, and much more.
+- `Laravel Octane` supercharges your application’s performance by serving requests using high-performance application servers like Swoole and RoadRunner.
-- Authentication i.e. `Laravel Breeze/Fortify`
+- `Laravel Sail/Homestead:` Local Development
-- Billing/Subscription i.e. `Laravel Cashier`
+- `Laravel Envoy:` Remote Task Manager
-- Browser Automation and Testing i.e. `Laravel Dusk`
+- `Laravel Dusk:` Browser Automation and Testing
+- `Laravel Cashier:` Billing/Subscription
-- Remote Task Manager i.e. `Laravel Envoy`
+- `Laravel Scout:`
-- Local Development i.e. `Laravel Sail/Homestead`
+- `Laravel Horizon:`

 ## The New Features of Laravel